 Review of New Models

-Even with the economy in slump and the Big Three US auto manufacturers seeking a handout, there’s plenty of hype around the 2009 model year.
+Even with the economy in slump and the Big Three US auto manufacturers seeking a handout, there’s plenty of hype around the new models.
 Here are some of the vehicles that caught our eye:

 Move Your Family